FBergeron/tomotko-fremantle/README.txt

 > ./toMOTko

-Or even better (so that it looks even more like a real Hildon application):
+Or even better (so that it looks even more like a real Maemo application):

 > run-standalone.sh ./toMOTko